bozek-work/changelog/README.md

 Journal of changes made to the account along with the progress of learning and work.

+## 06.06.2024 - Arrays
+- Just one task done in "Arrays 101" series.
+After checking the summary, 8 tasks remained.

 ## 05.06.2024 - Arrays
 - I'm almost done with the “Arrays 101” series, 4 tasks left